jestjs/jest/website/versioned_docs/version-29.3/Es6ClassMocks.md

-When mocking classes or objects which are initialized during static initialization, solution provided in [Calling `jest.mock()` with the module factory parameter​](#calling-jestmock-with-the-module-factory-parameter) may not work due to hoisting, temporal dead zone - a need for variable to be initialized before it is used.
+When mocking classes or objects which are initialized during static initialization, solution provided in [Calling `jest.mock()` with the module factory parameter​](#calling-jestmock-with-the-module-factory-parameter) may not work due to hoisting and *temporal dead zone* - a need for variable to be initialized before it is used.

 Consider slightly changed file `sound-player-consumer.js`.
 Now `SoundPlayer` is a singleton initialized at the very beginning: